integrativemodeling/CSN2019/results/README.md

-# Cop9_Signalosome Complex results
+# Results for the human Cop9 Signalosome Complex

-Directory for the main results of the modeling pipelines for the canonical and noncanonical CSN complex
+Directory for the main results of the modeling pipelines for the canonical and noncanonical CSN complex that follows the four stages of integrative modeling. (see README.md in parent directory)

 ## List of files and directories: